ehas1/Reinforcement-Learning/README.md

 A comprehensive implementation and visualization of various reinforcement learning algorithms, focusing on policy iteration methods across different test environments.
 This project compares the performance of Q-Learning, SARSA, Monte Carlo ES, and Value Iteration algorithms in challenging grid world environments.

 Ideas based on Sutton and Barto's Second Edition on Reinforcement Learning.
+Utilizes a 4x4x4 grid world with stochastic moving obstacles per episode, as well as a 10x10x10 grid world testing n-step boostrapping methods.

 ## Features